 This type of treatment is brilliant if you want to relax and get general stresses and strains out of your system.
 Swedish massage is generally gentle to medium in pressure.
 The therapist will start with long gliding hand strokes that are relaxing but are firm enough to get the blood flowing under the skin.
 Various techniques are used in Swedish massage such as Effleurage and Petrissage.
 Effleurage is the long gentle strokes used at the start of a massage, generally used to warm and prepare the body.
 Petrissage is slightly deeper and involves the use of the ‘ball’ of the hand to break down any knots through ‘kneading’ and get them into the blood system.
 Once into the blood system, any toxins or unwanted natural chemicals will then be processed in the liver and excreted naturally.

-It’s a fact that many ladies, especially ladies who are new to training, don’t feel comfortable about going to a unisex gym.
+It’s fair to say that many ladies, especially ladies who are new to training, don’t feel comfortable about going to a unisex gym.
 This can be for a variety of reasons.
 Maybe they are embarrassed about how they look.
 Maybe they think that the ‘fit looking’ people on the treadmill are looking at them.
 Maybe they don’t want to be in a gym which is predominantly full of men.
 Maybe they have had bad experiences with instructors or Personal Trainers in the past.
 These reasons, plus many more, are enough to put so many ladies off getting fit, meaning they then revert to the comfort of what they know, which often means little or no exercise, comfort eating and negative feelings towards their bodies.

 So why have a Personal Trainer?
 The main reason to have a Personal Trainer is for motivation purposes.
 A lot of people simply don’t have the get up and go to either go to the gym or get out exercising off their own back.